-Through project work on site, certain topics will be practised and more thoroughly covered.
+Through project work on site, certain topics will be practised and more thoroughly covered by the course participants.

 At the end of the course, you will receive an internationally recognised certificate for your participation.

-The course is designed for those who wish to begin practising sustainability and to perform actions in harmony with nature, be it in business, organisations, in the family, or in their own private life.
+The course is designed for those who wish to implement a sustainable lifestyle and perform actions in harmony with nature, be it in business, organisations, in the family, or in their own private life.
 Permaculture can be used in almost all areas of life and can make a huge contribution to the holistic and environmental consciousness of the world.

 Come on an adventure with a multi-cultural group of people, who want to change the world for the better in their own life and community.